Skip to main content

 Featured News

-For more information on the Upper Barataria marsh creation project, please visit the Louisiana Restoration Area section of the Deepwater Horizon Trustee Council website.
+More information on the Upper Barataria marsh creation project can be found at the Louisiana Restoration Area section of the Deepwater Horizon Trustee Council website.

-Information about other projects in Louisiana can be found through the interactive Gulf Spill Restoration Projects map.
+Information about other projects in Louisiana can be found through the interactive Gulf Spill Restoration project map.